sheltermanager/asm3/doc/manual/animals.rst

 you can set.
 This allows you to choose two breeds for mixed/crossbreed animals.
 The details page is subdivided into a number of accordion panels to categorise the details.
-If you have created additional fields for animals under *Settings->Additional Fields* then the “Additional” panel will appear.
+If you have created additional fields for animals under :menuselection:`Settings --> Additional Fields` then the “Additional” panel will appear.

 .. image:: images/unsaved.png